awaregroup/WindowsAiEdgeLabCV/README.md

 ## 4.2 - Verify the deployment on IoT device

 The module deployment is instant, however changes to the device can take around 5-7 minutes to take effect.
-On the target device you can inspect the running modules with the following command in the PowerShell terminal:
+On the **target device** you can inspect the running modules with the following command in the remote PowerShell terminal:

 ```powershell
 iotedge list